mmbman/Katagiri/1987-04-17-Platform-Sutra-Talk-6.md

 >
 > (From *The Sixth Patriarch’s Dharma Jewel Platform Sutra*, published and translated by the Buddhist Text Translation Society.)

 “The ability to cultivate the conduct of not dwelling inwardly or outwardly”: In this book, *inwardly* means seeing one's own nature. *Outwardly* means the Buddhist scripture written in words.

-So, [...] the ability to cultivate the conduct of not dwelling inwardly or outwardly.
-This is the meaning of the *prajna paramita* I think in the *Diamond Sutra*.
-In this book also, the Sixth Patriarch attained enlightenment when he heard the passage of sutra saying a bodhisattva has his thought awakened without abiding anything whatever.
-Then he attained enlightenment.
-And in *Lankavatara Sutra*, D.T.
+So, *the ability to cultivate the conduct of not dwelling inwardly or outwardly*: this is the meaning of the *prajna paramita* [...] in the *Diamond Sutra*.
+In this book also, the Sixth Patriarch attained enlightenment when he heard the passage of the *Diamond Sutra* saying a bodhisattva has his thought awakened without abiding anything whatever; then he attained enlightenment.

+And in the *Lankavatara Sutra*, D.T.
 Suzuki [talks] about this.
-His commentary he says the Lankavatara Sutra page 95:
+His commentary says, page 95:

-> The Tathagata has no dwelling place in the sense that all his thoughts and doings have no exterior or outerior objects in view to which he desires to adapt himself, and therefore that he is like like the sun that shines on everybody, just and unjust, or like the lily in the field that gleams in its best, even when there is nobody around to admire its [super-]solomonic array?
+> The Tathagata has no dwelling place in the sense that all his thoughts and doings have no exterior or ulterior objects in view to which he desires to adapt himself, and therefore that he is like the sun that shines on everybody just and unjust, or like the lily in the field that blooms in its best even when there is nobody around to admire its supra-Solomonic array.

-[...]
+>
+> (From *Studies in the Lankavatara Sutra* by Daisetz Teitaro Suzuki, page 95.)

+*[There is some discussion about what “supra-Solomonic array” might mean.
+No one knows.]*

-So that without doing abiding anything or whatever, that means purity, one's nature, original nature of the self is clean and pure, when it is working in one's life.
+So that *without abiding anything whatever*, that means purity: one's original nature, the original nature of the self is clean and pure when it is working in one's life.
 It is not dwelling, it is working without abiding anything whatever.

 D.T.
 Suzuki says, “All his thoughts and doings have no exterior and [ulterior] objects in view to which he desires to adapt himself.” [...]
 This is very common, usual attitude, usual tendency towards human life.
 We always do it.
 Very strongly, sometimes unconsciously, we do [this].
 Is that clear?